KDE/kreenshot-editor/README.md

 ----
 - QColorSelectorDialog, with transparency???
 - Drag source for image in toolbar
-- // TODO: use QProcess to lookup if dolphin exists and use it, else use the existing method
-    - dolphin --select
-    - add Actions for select saved image in folder, copy image path to clipboard, copy image to clipboard
+- add Actions for [ ] select saved image in folder, [ ] copy image path to clipboard
 - implement SelectionHandles
     - best way to make the item resize?
     - (oder zuerst QUndostack?)